noexec/curldl/README.md

 | macOS-x64   | conda                 |          |          |             |                | conda        |

 In the table:
-* _venv_ — virtual environment with all package dependencies and [editable package install](https://pip.pypa.io/en/stable/topics/local-project-installs/);
+* _venv_ — virtual environment with all package dependencies and [editable package install](https://pip.pypa.io/en/stable/topics/local-project-installs/); on Ubuntu includes tests with minimal versions of package dependencies;
 * _conda_ — _Miniconda_ with package dependencies installed from _mini-forge_ channel, and _curldl_ as editable package install;
 * _platform_ — as many dependencies as possible satisfied via Ubuntu package repository, and _curldl_ as _wheel_ install.